farzad528/rag-time/Journey 1 - RAG and Indexing Fundamentals/README.md

 To get hands-on experience, explore the sample implementation in the 📂 [Journey 1 Sample](./sample/) folder.

 ## 🔗 Additional Learning Resources
 - 📚 Azure AI Search Documentation: [Learn more](https://learn.microsoft.com/en-us/azure/search/)
+- 📝 Read the Blog for Journey 1: [RAG and Indexing Fundamentals](https://aka.ms/rag-time/journey1-blog)

-💬 Join the Discussion: Connect with the community in GitHub Discussions or open an issue in this repository.
+- 💬 Join the Discussion: Connect with the community in GitHub Discussions or open an issue in this repository.

-🚀 Next Up: Continue to [Journey 2](./../Journey%202%20-%20Build%20the%20Ultimate%20Retrieval%20System%20for%20RAG/) for the next step—Building the Ultimate Retrieval System!
+- 🚀 Next Up: Continue to [Journey 2](./../Journey%202%20-%20Build%20the%20Ultimate%20Retrieval%20System%20for%20RAG/) for the next step—Building the Ultimate Retrieval System!